magarenzo/Zipcode-Query/README.md

 ---

-*zip.php* was originally created as an assignment in CSC443 (Database Management Systems).
+This was originally created as an assignment in CSC443 (Database Management Systems).
 It has undergone changes since then.